Implied Integrality in Mixed-Integer Optimization

 Naturally, the resolution of \cref{conj_complexity} as well as extensions of implied integrality to mixed-integer nonlinear optimization constitute further research directions.

 On the practical side we believe that proper usage of the additional implied integrality information in SCIP will eventually yield a performance boost.
-This is justified by the impressive result in~\cite{AchterbergBGRW20} where a speed-up of \SI{13}{\percent} using the basic version of implied integrality is reported and by the extremely small detection times that we observe in \cref{tab:statistics}.
+This is justified by the impressive result in~\cite{AchterbergBGRW20} where a speed-up of \SI{13}{\percent} using the basic version of implied integrality is reported and by the small detection times that we observe in \cref{tab:statistics}.
 Finally, we see a lot of unexplored potential in exploiting implied integrality in the context of decomposition approaches.
 In Benders' decomposition, implied integrality may provide a major advantage since continuous variables in a subproblem are much easier to deal with than integer ones.
 For Dantzig-Wolfe reformulations, however, constraints that induce integrality properties should not be reformulated as they do not contribute to strengthening of the relaxation.
-Hence, we hope that presence of implied integrality can be exploited to lead to better decompositions in the future.
+Hence, we hope that presence of implied integrality can be exploited to lead to better decompositions and better automatic detection of decompositions in the future.

 \textbf{Acknowledgements.} Both authors acknowledge funding support from the Dutch Research Council (NWO) on grant number OCENW.M20.151.
 We thank three anonymous reviewers for their valuable suggestions and constructive feedback that led to an improved manuscript.